 Mortality and fertility data collected from a census should undergo rigorous quality assessment.
 Some data errors can be corrected through editing.
-The United Nations' Handbook on Population and Housing Census Editing, Rev. 1 (2010) and the WHO guidance (2013) describe the process of editing in detail.
+The UN "Handbook on Population and Housing Census Editing, Rev. 2" (2021) and the WHO guidance (2013) describe the process of editing in detail.

-Further, in population censuses, failure to report household deaths and births in the last 12 months can be non-trivial.
+Further, in population censuses, failure to report household deaths and births can be nontrivial.
 Therefore, data quality should be evaluated carefully and adjustments need to be made before producing final maternal mortality estimates.
-The WHO Guidance (2013) describes the different ways in which the data can be evaluated and adjusted with an accompanying Excel spreadsheet.
+The WHO guidance (2013) describes the different ways in which the data can be evaluated and adjusted.
+CensusPRM is an Excel spreadsheet that can guide analysts in adjusting census-based births and deaths (United Nations Maternal Mortality Estimation Interagency Working Group Census Technical Working Group, 2017).